MicrosoftCloudEssentials-LearningHub/DemosScenarios-TechTalks/0_Azure/2_AzureAnalytics/0_Fabric/demos/8_MigrationPtoFSku.md

 > - If `errors`, you can switch back to the old capacity, and troubleshoot.

 ## How to transition

+> Overall:
+> - **Migrating workspace with only Power BI items** (`within the same region`): If the workspace contains only Power BI items (and no Fabric items), you can move the workspace to a different capacity within the same region.
+This process is supported and straightforward. <br/>
+> - **Migrating workspace with only Power BI items** (`to a different region`): If the workspace contains only Power BI items (and no Fabric items), moving it to another region is not supported directly.
+However, you can perform a backup and restore of semantic models using Power BI Premium.
+For detailed steps, refer to the  [Backup and restore semantic models with Power BI Premium](https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-backup-restore-dataset) documentation.
+Also, review the [Considerations and limitations](https://learn.microsoft.com/en-us/power-bi/enterprise/service-premium-backup-restore-dataset#considerations-and-limitations) before proceeding. <br/>
+> - **Migrating workspace with both Fabric and Power BI items** (`within the same region)`: If the workspace contains both Fabric and Power BI items, you can move it from one capacity to another within the same region.
+This migration is supported and can be done without any special considerations.
+> - **Migrating workspace with both Fabric and Power BI items** (`to a different region`): Moving workspaces that contain Fabric items to a different region is not supported.
+If you need to migrate such workspaces, you must first delete all Fabric artifacts.
+Once the workspace contains only Power BI items, you can then follow the migration process for workspaces with only Power BI items.

+### Same region

 > [!NOTE]
 > If the resources are in the $${\color{red}same\ region}$$, it's just $${\color{red}reassigning\ the\ workspace\ compute\ ->\ Capacity}$$